 For further information on insurance mandates for autism spectrum disorder, please visit this website:

-Questions regarding state affairs issues?
+Questions regarding state advocacy issues?
 Call ASHA at 800-498-2071 and ask for the State Affairs Team.